ldynia/archcolider/README.md

 # Notes

-28-Oct-2020
-Refer the Business Drivers document, and start write some ADR from SARs(significant Architectural requirements)
+**28-Oct-2020** Next Meeting Delivery, Refer the Business Drivers document, and start write some ADR from SARs(significant Architectural requirements).